Universal groups of cellular automata: Introduction

 \begin{restatable}{theorem}{thmMainSize} Let $n \geq 2$. \begin{itemize} \item If $n \in \primes$, then $\PAut(n) \cong \Z \times S_n$. \item If $n = 4$, then $\PAut(n) \cong \Z_2^2 \rtimes \GL(2, \Z_2[\pmb x, \pmb x^{-1}])$. \item If $n \notin \primes \cup \{4\}$, then $\PAut(n)$ is f.g.-universal in $\RCA(n)$. \end{itemize} The group is virtually cyclic if and only if it is amenable if and only if $n \in \primes$. \end{restatable}

-Finally, we obtain a corollary about the group $\langle \RCA_1(n) \rangle$ of RCA generated by those with biradius one.
-This classifies the possible sets of f.g. subgroups for a cofinite set of alphabet sizes.
+We also obtain a corollary about the group $\langle \RCA_1(n) \rangle$ of RCA generated by those with biradius one.
+This classifies the possible sets of f.g.\ subgroups for a cofinite set of alphabet sizes, and is proved in Theorem~\ref{thm:OptimalRadiusProof}.